Vinegar in Pregnancy – Benefits and Side Effects

 Even though all pregnancies are unique, it is common to experience heartburn during the second and third trimester.
 As you already know, vinegar is high in acidic content; it can make the condition worse.
 Expectant mothers should immediately stop or limit the intake of vinegar if the heartburn triggers or increases.

 Types of Vinegar You Can Try

-It is safe to consume pasteurized or diluted vinegar.
+It is safe to consume pasteurised or diluted vinegar.
 Raw vinegar, on the other hand, is not recommended due to its potency and potential harmful bacterial content which can affect the child in the womb if the expectant mother has a weak immune system.
-The different types of vinegar are given below:
+The different types of vinegar safe during pregnancy are: